sbashwin/sathyamvellal.github.io/source/oldblog/_posts/2014-11-19-octopress-auto.markdown

 date: 2014-11-18-19-30-26 +0530
 comments: true
 tags: ["octopress", "travis", "blogging"]
+permalink: "/blog/octopress-auto"
+disclaimer: "Note: This is a blog post from an older version of this website.
+Links and styles on this page might not render as they are supposed to."
 ---

 I had a problem.
 I wanted to blog more and mostly wrote in my personal laptop.
 Although, I usually wouldn't have the time to finish it.
 And so, there would go an incomplete blog post which I never finished for weeks; all because it was in my laptop.
 From months I wanted to move my blogging online and I've finally done that.